Get Started

 1. Confidentiality

 1. Definition.
-Each party agrees that the business, technical and financial information, including without limitation, benefit elections and preferences, use and access to data bases and websites, plan descriptions and materials, Sequoia’s methods of providing Services, Client Data, as defined below, either party’s software, source code, inventions, algorithms, knowhow and ideas and the terms and conditions of the Agreement, that is designated in writing as confidential, or is disclosed in a manner that a reasonable person would understand the confidentiality of the information disclosed, shall be the confidential property of the disclosing party and its licensors (“Confidential Information”).
-Sequoia’s Confidential Information includes both (i) general knowledge, experience, knowhow, works and technologies (including ideas, concepts, processes and techniques) acquired during provision of the Services, and (ii) anonymized compilations and analyses of Client Data that is combined with data from numerous other clients and evaluations, benchmarking tests, studies, analyses and other work product from the foregoing (i) and (ii).
+Each party agrees that the business, technical and financial information, including without limitation, benefit elections and preferences, use and access to data bases and websites, plan descriptions and materials, Sequoia’s methods of providing Services, Client Data (as defined below), either party’s software, source code, inventions, algorithms, know¬how and ideas and the terms and conditions of the Agreement, that is designated in writing as confidential, or is disclosed in a manner that a reasonable person would understand the confidentiality of the information disclosed, shall be the confidential property of the disclosing party and its licensors (“Confidential Information”).
+Sequoia’s Confidential Information includes (i) general knowledge, experience, know¬how, works and technologies (including ideas, concepts, processes and techniques) acquired during provision of the Services, and (ii) anonymized compilations and analyses of Client Data (as defined below) (“Derivative Data”), including aggregated Derivative Data, and (iii) evaluations, benchmarking tests, studies, analyses and other work product from the foregoing (i) and (ii).
 Confidential Information does not include information that (a) is previously rightfully known to the receiving party without restriction on disclosure, (b) is or becomes known to the general public, through no act or omission on the part of the receiving party, (c) is disclosed to the receiving party by a third party without breach of any separate nondisclosure obligation, or (d) is independently developed by the receiving party without use of the disclosing party’s Confidential Information.

 2. Confidentiality.
 Except for the specific rights granted by the Agreement, the receiving party shall not access, use or disclose any of the disclosing party’s Confidential Information without its written consent, and shall use at least the standard of care used to protect its own Confidential Information of a similar nature, but not less than reasonable care to protect the disclosing party’s Confidential Information, including ensuring that its employees and contractors with access to such Confidential Information (a) have a need to know for the purposes of the Agreement and (b) have been apprised of and have agreed in writing to restrictions at least as protective of the disclosing party’s Confidential Information as the Agreement.
 Each party shall be responsible for any breach of this Section 5.b by its employees and contractors.
 Each party may disclose only the general nature, but not the specific terms, of the Order Form without the prior written consent of the other party; provided that either party may provide a copy of the Agreement or otherwise disclose its terms in connection with any legal or regulatory requirement, financing transaction or due diligence inquiry.

 3. Deletion of Confidential Information.
 Except as expressly allowed herein, at the disclosing party’s request, the receiving party shall destroy all of the other’s tangible Confidential Information, permanently erase all Confidential Information from any storage media and destroy all information, records and materials developed therefrom.
-Notwithstanding the foregoing, Sequoia may retain a copy of Client’s Confidential Information in order to comply with applicable law and document retention policies.
+Notwithstanding the foregoing, Sequoia may retain a copy of Client’s Confidential Information in order to comply with applicable law and document retention policies; provided that Sequoia shall continue to maintain the confidentiality of Client’s Confidential Information as long as it is in Sequoia’s possession.

 4. Required Disclosure.
-Nothing herein shall prevent a receiving party from disclosing any Confidential Information as necessary pursuant to any court order, lawful requirement of a governmental agency or when disclosure is required by operation of law (including disclosures pursuant to any applicable securities laws and regulations); provided that prior to any such disclosure, the receiving party shall use reasonable efforts to (a) promptly notify the disclosing party in writing of such requirement to disclose and (b) cooperate with the disclosing party in protecting against or minimizing any such disclosure or obtaining a protective order.
+Nothing herein shall prevent a receiving party from disclosing any Confidential Information as necessary pursuant to any court order, lawful requirement of a governmental agency or when disclosure is required by operation of law (including disclosures pursuant to any applicable securities laws and regulations); provided that prior to any such disclosure, and to the extent permitted by law, the receiving party shall use reasonable efforts to (a) promptly notify the disclosing party in writing of such requirement to disclose and (b) cooperate with the disclosing party in protecting against or minimizing any such disclosure or obtaining a protective order.

 1. Client Data